 “We therefore urge the Commission to withdraw the NPRM.
 Being proactive to protect consumers is laudable, but it must be the result of an informed process.
 NADA encourages the Commission to work with it and other stakeholders to achieve this result.”

-Dealers can find more information about the FTC’s proposed rule and NADA’s engagement on this critical issue at https://www.nada.org/nada/issues/ftc-proposed-rulemaking-auto-retail.
-Questions can be directed to email@example.com.
+Click here to find more information about the FTC’s proposed rule and NADA’s engagement.